 IMAGE BY CHRIS PARKES/STOPGAP

 This Disabled artist is still involved with Moving Ground where he got to perform in public and outdoor spaces in Belgium in 2018 and 2019.
 2019 also marked the first time SAND-R performed at Sadler's Wells in a production with Step Change Studios.

 Participant LABO, Royal Conservatoire of Antwerp; artistic research, Misiconi Dance Company; International connection, SZENE 2WEI.

 The disabled community is a strong empowered community that I've come to love.
-Not only am I empowered with calling myself disabled, there is also recognition for heritage and how we have disadvantages the way current society has been set up (medical model vs social model).
-Being one of many disabled artists I am able to create work from a unique perspective and add creativity and variety to dance.
+Not only am I empowered with calling myself disabled, there is also recognition of the heritage we hold and the disadvantages we face as a community within our current society.
+Being one of many disabled artists, I am able to create work from a unique perspective and add creativity and variety to dance.